steltenpower/ElementarySchoolGimmicks/README.md

 ## 1: Calculators to maybe help learn the abstraction of amounts coded in digits; by seeing those change at the same time.

-(photos of paper quick&dirty prototypes.
+(photos of paper prototypes.
 Annoyingly rotated sometimes)

 #### 1a: How numbers are constructed from digits and how to pronounce them in Dutch